aaronnewcomb/pi-sprinkler-timer/README.md

 def job1(): # The name of the job
     print("Job 1 running!")
     running = True
-    pi.write(station[0], 0) # Sets the first GPIO pin LOW with activates the associated relay time.sleep(600) # Wait 10 minutes
+    pi.write(station[0], 0) # Sets the first GPIO pin LOW which activates the associated relay time.sleep(600) # Wait 10 minutes
-    pi.write(station[0], 1) # Sets the first GPIO pin HIGH with de-activates the associated relay time.sleep(1) # Wait for 1 second
+    pi.write(station[0], 1) # Sets the first GPIO pin HIGH which de-activates the associated relay time.sleep(1) # Wait for 1 second
 ```

 ### Give it a try
 Reboot your RPi.
 Open a web browser and type in the IP address of your RPi.
 You should see the index.py page.